 Partner.
 Light Earth Designs

-Ana Gatóo is a Teaching Associate at the Department of Architecture at Cambridge University and a PhD candidate at the Centre for Natural Material Innovation in the Department of Architecture at Cambridge where she previously worked as a researcher for three years, developing and testing structural bamboo products as well as better housing for the developing world.
+Ana Gatóo is a Teaching Associate at the Department of Architecture at Cambridge University and a PhD candidate at the Centre for Natural Material Innovation also at Cambridge where she previously worked as a researcher for three years, developing better housing for low income populations.
 Ana is researching affordable housing solutions with natural materials and digital tools for future cities.

 She is also a partner at Light Earth Designs, a practice focused on environmentally sensitive architecture and innovative engineering, a Committee Advisor for REDER Journal and a Board Advisor for Prospectives Journal.
 Her undergraduate studies in Engineering culminated in the investigation of earth as a building material.
 Her graduate studies in Architecture focused on timber and bamboo.
 Ana has also worked for a few years for international NGOs on emergency architecture and disaster response in various countries.